-Datuk Hong holds a Diploma in Computer Science / Information Technology.
+Non-Independent Non-Executive Director Datuk Hong holds a Diploma in Computer Science / Information Technology.
 Datuk Hong holds many positions with years of experience in corporate companies and has been practising good reputation in corporate finance and ICT industry.
-He was an Executive Director of Gameview Sdn Bhd from 2012 to 2014, Executive Director and Financial Controller for Myworld Holdings Berhad from 2014 to 2015, and was the Group Managing Director cum Group Chief Executive Officer for Sunzen Biotech Berhad ("Sunzen").
+He was an Executive Director of Sunzen Biotech Berhad from 2014 to 2020.